WebAssembly/design/Web.md

 # Browser Embedding

-WebAssembly is [originally](MVP.md) targetted at being embedded in browsers as an integral part of the Web platform.
+WebAssembly's [Minimum Viable Product](MVP.md) explicitly targets browser embeddings, and treats WebAssembly as an integral part of the Web platform.

 A key part of operating on the web is supporting [feature testing](FeatureTest.md).